iamrz1/xm-exercise/README.md

    make dep
    ```

-2. Create a `.env` file with the following content:
+2. Create a `.env` file with the following content to configure the app:
    ```
    PORT=8080
    APP_ENV=dev